tamersp25/docs/src/pages/apis/authentication.md

 Veritone uses token-based authentication for accessing the system and resources.
 Currently, the following authentication types are provided to meet the security needs of specific actions being performed:

-* **Application OAuth2:** Authenticates, provides SSO, and generates tokens for integrated application users to securely access data without revealing username and password credentials.
+* **Application:** Third-party applications use OAuth2 protocol for authentication and authorization.
+OAuth2 provides SSO and generates tokens for users to securely access data without revealing username and password credentials.
 See [OAuth2 Authentication and Authorization](https://veritone-developer.atlassian.net/wiki/spaces/DOC/pages/185368577/OAuth2+Authentication+and+Authorization) for more information.

-* **Engine JWT:** A one-time use token passed from Veritone to an engine in the Task Payload at engine runtime.
-JWT tokens provide engines with access to resources specifically related to processing tasks (e.g., a TDO’s media assets).
+* **Engine:** Veritone uses JSON Web Tokens (JWT) for engine authentication.
+JWTs provide access to resources specifically related to processing tasks (e.g., a TDO’s media assets) and are passed to engines in the Task Payload at engine runtime.

-* **API Token:** A long-lived token that provides access to organization-level resources.
-Generally, API Tokens are used to make ad-hoc API requests by passing the token as an *Authorization* header.
+* **API Token:** API Tokens provide access to organization-level resources and are generally used to make ad-hoc API requests by passing the token in an *Authorization* header.

 ### **To Get an API Token**

 Veritone’s GraphiQL interface is recommended for exploring, writing and testing the API, but calls can also be made using any HTTP client.
-When you’re logged into the Veritone platform, GraphiQL logic automatically passes a valid API Token in the *Authorization* header of every request.
+When you’re logged into the Veritone platform, GraphiQL logic automatically passes a valid token in the *Authorization* header of every request.
 When making requests using a different client, include a valid API Token in the *Authentication* header with the value *Bearer <token>*.
 Requests made without this header or with an invalid token will return an error code.

 An API Token can be generated in the Veritone Admin App by your Organization Administrator.